Map of an Englishman

 New Art, Old Map

-Perry used four plates to create Map of an Englishman.
-The gaps between where the plates were printed resemble crease lines, as if this were an antique map that had been folded over and over.
+Grayson Perry used four plates to create Map of an Englishman.
+The gaps between the plates resulted in the appearance of thin lines on the print.
+These lines resemble crease marks, as if this were an antique map that had been folded over and over again.

-Perry was inspired to make this work when, at a friend’s house, he saw a world map that the British artist Emma Kay had drawn from memory.
+Perry was inspired to make this work when, at a friend’s house, he saw a world map that fellow British artist Emma Kay had drawn from memory.
 He was also influenced by The Map of Tenderness, which the author Madeleine de Scudéry designed for her novel Clélie.
-Scudéry gave water and villages names such as Indifference, Indiscretion, Negligence, and Mischief.
+Scudéry gave water and villages names like Indifference, Indiscretion, Negligence, and Mischief.